 To do so, search for and click on S3 from the horizontal search bar at the top of the AWS Management Console.
-Sometimes it will be listed among the recently visited services.
+At times, it will appear in the list of recently accessed services.

 Click on it to take you to the S3 Console, as shown below:

-Notice from the top right corner of the S3 dashboard that it’s listed as “Global”.
+Take note that the top right corner of the S3 dashboard labels it as “Global.”
 This confirms that S3 is a global service in the AWS Cloud.
 Here, what you need to do is to create a bucket.